-on a single workstation up to a big domain forest.
+on a single workstation up to a large domain environment.

-RunAsAdmin.exe is a grafical interface to install the service of RunAsRob and set the allowed directories into the registry path of RunAsRob.
+RunAsAdmin.exe is a graphical interface to install the service of RunAsRob and set the allowed directories into the registry path of RunAsRob.

-If a limited user start an application by a shortcut, created from RunAsAdmin, or drag an drop the application over RunasRob.exe,
+If a limited user start an application by a shortcut, created from RunAsAdmin, or the user drag an drop the application over RunasRob.exe,

 the service of RunAsRob compare its registry setting, if this is an allowed application.

 If it is allowed, the service of RunAsRob start it with system account or as administrator, according the logon option you set in the RunAsAdmin interface.

-Default read only permissions on microsoft systems, avoid that a limited user manipulate registry settings or files in the default program path.
+Default read only permissions on microsoft systems, avoid that a limited user manipulate registry settings or files in the default program location.

 In collaboration with directory permissions, OUs or Group Policies, RunAsAdmin can be a versatile tool in a big domain.